Craving that fast-food breakfast sandwich? Enjoy it with these healthy tips.

 Breakfast foods are a favorite, and fast-food brands have taken notice by offering breakfast options all day long.
-Grab-and-go breakfasts are generally not the healthiest option, but making a few tweaks to your order might be able to save you some calories.
-Investigative reporter Tia Brown has a couple tricks to make sure your fast-food breakfast is as healthy as it can be.
+Grab-and-go breakfasts are generally not the best option, but making a few tweaks to your order might be able to save you some calories and make healthier choices.
+Investigative reporter Tia Brown has a couple tricks to make your fast-food breakfast is as healthy as it can be.

 Breakfast Sandwich Eggs